archipelago-art/contracts/DESIGN.md

 The Archipelago contract system has three main pieces:

-- the `Market` contract, an instance of which facilitates trading a class of ERC-721 tokens for a specific ERC-20 currency (typically WETH);
+- the `ArchipelagoMarket` contract, an exchange for arbitrary ERC-721 tokens for arbitrary ERC-20 currencies (typically WETH);
 - the `ITraitOracle` interface, implementors of which define semantics for _traits_ that ERC-721 tokens may have, and respond to queries about which tokens have which traits; and
+- the various trait oracle implementations, including:
-- the `ArtblocksTraitOracle` contract, which implements `ITraitOracle` with the semantics of the Art Blocks platform.
+  - an `ArtblocksTraitOracle` with semantics of the Art Blocks platform, and
+  - a generic `CircuitOracle` that enables composing other traits as Boolean formulas ("this trait OR that trait", etc.).

+## Messages

 Users authorize orders with a market by signing messages off-chain (for externally owned accounts) or writing explicit message approvals into the